Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Block Likelihood Estimation

 For the weights, we will consider the following strategy, which is similar to the weights previously discussed for PCL:

-for some positive constant $d_s$.
-In essence, we compare the first element of each block, and if their distance is below a given threshold, this pair enters the objective function.
+for $i,j\in\{1,\hdots,n/2\}$ and $i\neq j$, and some positive constant $d_s$.
+Notice that we compare the first element of each block, and if their distance is below a given threshold, this pair enters the objective function.

 Note that the bi-CL method provides additional degrees of freedom, allowing for the creation of even more intricate weights.
 For instance, one could define weights based on factors such as maximum, minimum, or average element-wise distance between blocks.
 Nevertheless, we adhere to the aforementioned choice for its simplicity.
-The subsequent sections demonstrate that this preference yields favorable results.
 Given the proposed strategy for grouping sites, we anticipate that any of these alternatives are expected to result in similar performances of the method.